rysavy-ondrej/Distance/Profiles/Diagnostics.Soho/LAN/Troubleshooting Local Connectivity Problems.md

 This document provides demonstration of the DISTANCE Diagnostic Tool for troubleshooting local connectivity problems.
 Such problems include:

-* Configuration problem - the (static) IP configuration of a device is incorrect.
+* Configuration problem - the (static) IP configuration of a device is incorrect - IP address outside the LAN, incorrect mask, gateway server, or DNS server.

 * DHCP or BOOTP issue - the system of dynamic address assignment is not working correctly.

-* Physical layer issue - there may be different reasons, for instance, cable is faulty or improperly connected, wiring closet cross-connect is faulty or improperly connected, or hardware (interface or port) is faulty.
+* Physical layer issue - there may be different reasons, for instance, cable is faulty or improperly connected, wiring closet cross-connect is faulty or improperly connected, or hardware (interface or port) is faulty - can we duplicate this from packet traces?

 * Duplicate IP address - the device has the same IP address as an another device within the network.

+* ARP related issues

+* Broadcast or multicast flooding

+## Testing environment

+To deonostrate the above mentioned problems, the virtual testbed was created.
+The testbed represents a local network with a single gateway router that at the same time serves as DHCP and DNS servers.
+Different endhost machines are employed in the network.

 In the rest of this document, we will show how to create diagnostic procedures for three of four presented problems.